 Government and Politics is an exciting course which enables students to develop an insight into the political beliefs and systems which are central to our understanding of the modern world.
-The course centres on contemporary politics and current areas of constitutional concern, putting the UK in the context of its changing relationship with the European Union and the wider world.
+The course centers on contemporary politics and current areas of constitutional concern, putting the UK in the context of its changing relationship with the European Union and the wider world.
 Students engage with contemporary political issues through lively class debates which encourage critical thinking and the construction of effective and coherent arguments.
 They will learn about political procedures and institutions such as democracy, political participation, party policies, and the values and ideas of the Western world.

 In the Lower Sixth students will study the politics of the United Kingdom, covering the various branches of government and their functions, but also the role played by ordinary citizens in the political process.
 Students will develop the analytical abilities required to critique the successes and failures of our system whether it be the weaknesses of ‘First Past the Post’ and the alternative electoral systems such as proportional representation, or the future of our Supreme Court, still finding its place within the political structure of Britain.